PsychNeuro/ed1/book/glossary.md

 #### depression
 is a widespread mental disorder, formally known as *major depressive disorder*, characterized by an extended period lasting 2 weeks or longer with symptoms of *depressed mood* (sadness) and *anhedonia* (inability to experience pleasure).

+#### DNA
+is *Deoxyribonucleic acid*, which encodes the genetic instructions for all forms of life, using 4 different *base pairs*, G, C, T, and A, which interconnect in the shape of a *double helix*.

 #### dopamine
 is a major type of +neuromodulator that is widely but incorrectly thought to drive feelings of pleasure --- instead it signals the *difference* between a positive outcome (i.e., a +reward) compared to the +expectation of that reward, which is a +contrast based version of pleasure, as opposed to the absolute version.
 As we come to expect something good, it loses some of its positive feeling --- this is closely related to the process of +tolerance in drug +addiction.

+#### dorsal
+is an anatomical term that refers to the upper portion of a brain structure (think of the dorsal fin on a dolphin), which is the opposite of +ventral.

 #### dualism
 is when there are two fundamentally incompatible things that cannot be directly connected to each other.
 For example classical substance dualism holds that the mind is effectively an entirely distinct substance from the brain, and that you can never fully explain the mind in terms of the brain.
 See +perspective-dualism for a different way of understanding this dualism between mind and brain, that doesn't require mind to be a distinct substance, thus avoiding difficult questions regarding how it might exist in the physical universe.